You are hereHow to Grow Weed With CFLs

 How much light (wattage) will have a much greater affect on your results, and more light/wattage is better with CFLs.
 For example, I'd rather have 150W of 5500k bulbs than 100W of 2700k bulbs for flowering.
 The increased light intensity will help your plants more than getting the exact right color spectrum.

-The increased wattage will give you more return on yields than getting the proper spectrum.
+The increased wattage will give you more return on yields than getting the proper spectrum, so choose the cheapest CFLs you can get that will give you the most wattage!

 Make sure to get a light socket for each CFL bulb!
 This is what you use to get light to your bulbs from the wall.